Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 [small picture of dense subgraph test]
 Meanwhile, we were also developing a method of finding dense subgraphs within the networks we were generating.
-After doing some reasearch, we found a approximate algorithm for finding dense subgraphs whose time complexity was linear [citation].
+After doing some research, we found a approximate algorithm for finding dense subgraphs whose time complexity was linear [citation].
 We implemented this, and were able to begin generating json files that described clusters in the data.

 [discussion of early development of visualization]